 Hearers and Doers of the Word

 James seems to interject a topic here with an instruction on speech and anger.
 Those were evidently problems in the churches to whom James wrote.
 They are problems in many churches today, and among many believers in general.
 Our spiritual maturity, our sanctification, can be measured by these things James discussed.
+So, James seems to say that steadfastness in faith is expressed in obedience to God’s word no matter what is going on around you or what is being done to you.

 We should be quick to hear, slow to speak, slow to anger.
 (19) Rashness or hasty speech and anger do not please God.
 The Old Testament teaches this also.
 Psalm 34:13, for example, says “keep your tongue from evil and your lips from speaking deceit.”